tanuj13334/parkingLot/README.md

 parking_lot.py script defines the following functions -

-create_parking_lot n - Given n number of slots, create a parking lot park - park a given car in next empty slot with registration number and driver's age. leave x - Removes vehicle from slot number x
+"create_parking_lot n" - Given n number of slots, create a parking lot "park" - park a given car in next empty slot with registration number and driver's age. leave x - Removes vehicle from slot number x
 There are few query functions to retrieve slot number from registration number of car, get registration numbers of cars from driver age etc.